 Some Hats Should Only Ever Be Hand Washed or Dry Cleaned

-If your hat has a contoured shape to it, like a cowboy hat or fedora such as the ones in this video, you will need to hand wash it gently.
+If your hat has a contoured shape to it, like a cowboy hat or fedora you will need to hand wash it gently.
 The same goes for wool hats, or hats made using felt of any kind.
 Fur and leather hats should be dry cleaned or washed with extreme care.
 Ball caps often have cardboard pieces in the brim.
 This makes them prone to losing their shape when wet.
 All of these hats could be ruined or irreparably damaged if washed incorrectly.

 Know the Different Hat Types

 The type of hat and the material it is made of are the most important considerations to keep in mind before you start the cleaning process.
 It is absolutely critical that you don’t start washing a hat the wrong way from the get-go.
 Felt, fur, leather, and wool hats can be permanently disfigured by water.
 The same goes for many other types of nice hats.
 Countless hats are ruined every year by people who learn the hard way that failing to look before you leap can end in disaster!
 Don’t let your hat become another casualty.